Help is here to understand the meaning of sensory friendly. In addition, you will also learn about your senses.

 First, know that sensory refers to any single sense.
 However, it also can refer to any of your eight senses.

 Second, your senses include what you see, hear, taste, touch, smell.
-However, they also include your sense of movement, balance, and internal body sense.
+Likewise, they also include your sense of movement, balance, and internal body sense.
 So, you have more than 5 senses.
-You have at least eight senses!
+In fact, you have at least eight senses!

 Meanwhile, friendly means a change to the experience.
 It becomes nicer overall.
 As well, it has fewer challenges for the senses.
 For example, think of the expression, “less is more”.
 Therefore, sensory-friendly means the sensory experience is less.
 Thus, sensory-friendly tries to be calmer.
 It tries to be pleasant.
 It is is less intense or extreme.

 For instance, sensory-friendly is less jarring to the senses.
 Less bothersome to a single sense.
 And more importantly, less bothersome to the senses combined.
-At locations or events, sensory-friendly commonly means less background noise.
+At locations or events, sensory-friendly means less background noise.
 For example, background music is turned off.
 There will be fewer sudden noises.
 No announcements.
 Sensory-friendly also means changes to lights.
 This does not mean that the lights are off.
 But it does mean there would be no bright spot lights.
 No flickering lights.
 No flashing lights.
-Sensory-friendly can include being scent-free too.
+Sensory-friendly is scent-free too.
 Finally, there are other changes that can happen.
-Modifications can be made for other senses, changes to the sensory experience help an event or location become more sensory-friendly.
+Modifications can be made for other senses too.
+They all help an event or location become more sensory-friendly.

 Sensory-friendly is happening everywhere.

 Additionally, sensory-friendly businesses and organizations emerge every day.
 And they do so around the world.
 The number of sensory-friendly organizations is always increasing.
 Locations, events, products, and services are becoming sensory-friendly.
-They do so to help people with sensory sensitivity and sensory overload.
+They all help people with sensory sensitivity and sensory overload.

-However, there are many different phrases that describe sensory-friendly.
-That is because being sensory-friendly helps people with many different underlying conditions.
+On the other hand, there are different phrases that describe sensory-friendly.
+That is because sensory-friendly helps people with different underlying conditions.
 Examples are anxiety, autism, concussion, hearing loss, PTSD, and sensory processing disorder.